privacyguides/privacyguides.org/docs/ai-chatbots.md

 </div>

--Models: Anthropic Claude 1.2 and Open AI GPT 3-5 -Type : third-party providers proxied trough DDG servers -Availability : Any browser with JavaScript.
-Works with Tor.
-Rate limit : none
--Privacy : DuckDuckGo has an agreement with the companies ensuring your prompts and outputs aren't used for improving their models.
-The agreement also states the providers must delete all chats within 30 days.
+DuckDuckGo offers proprietary models from by Anthropic and Open AI.
+To protect your privacy, DuckDuckGo proxies your chats through their servers, and the agreement between DuckDuckGo and OpenAI and Antrhopic states that your chats aren't to be used for training and be deleted after 30 days.
+It is available directly on the (DuckDuckGo)[duckduckgo.com] search engine, including on the Tor hidden site.
+The later guarantees that you have "unlimited" rate limits for the use of the chatbot.

 <div class="admonition danger" markdown>
 <p class="admonition-title">Your chats are kept for 30 days</p>
-DuckDuckGo act as proxy between you and OpenAI or Claude.
-However, those two companies will retain your chats for 30 days.
+DuckDuckGo and the providers can have access to your chats.
 Use a local model if your prompts contains PII, and Tor if it contains sensitive information.
 </div>

 ### Brave Leo AI